Takaya-Yamazato/nuocw-mdfile-generator/Revised-MD-Files/778-Studium-Generale-2020-Spring-2020.md

 # 簡単な説明
 description: >-
-  Course OverviewStudium Generale is a series of introductory level lectures in English by Nagoya University faculty members and external speakers.
+  Studium Generale is a series of introductory level lectures in English by Nagoya University faculty members and external speakers.
 Topics cover any research field, arts, and business. ....
 # 講師名
 lecturer: "VASSILEVA Maria Niko, Associate Professor"